MicrosoftDocs/power-automate-docs/articles/android.md

 Experience the same familiar look and feel of the Power Automate portal with the beta version of Power Automate mobile for Android.
 If you've used the previous mobile version, you'll notice some improvements, such as quicker response times and easier navigation.

-> [!NOTE]
-> This article only applies to the beta version of the Power Automate mobile app for Android devices.
-If you want to use the Power Automate mobile app versions generally available across different platforms, refer to the previous articles in this section.

 > [!IMPORTANT]
 > - This is a preview feature.
->
 > - [!INCLUDE[cc_preview_features_definition](includes/cc-preview-features-definition.md)]
+> - This article only applies to the beta version of the Power Automate mobile app for Android devices.
+If you want to use the Power Automate mobile app versions generally available across different platforms, refer to the previous articles in this section.

 ## Install the beta version